Cassul/melbourne_code_club_go/Notes.md

 ## Concurrency

-- Find an alternative to Marshall that gives us each record as it's parsed
-- Spin up multiple goroutines for each dataset
+- Find an alternative to Marshall that gives us each record as it's parsed x Spin up multiple goroutines for each dataset
 - Create goroutines for indexing chunks

 Prompts user